emaphis/FunctionalProgrammingUsingFSharp/src/Chapter03/Section_03_04.md

 // val d: int = 24
 ```

 Records patterns are used in defining functions on records.
+The declaration
+of a function $age$ where the argument is a record of type $Person$:

 ```fsharp
 let age { age = a; name = _; sex = _; birthday = _ } = a